 POMO’s creative urban design team is highly experienced in all facets of design, construct and project delivery.
 Placemaking is our thing.

 We have earned many awards for the projects we have delivered.
 These include the ‘Australia Institute of Landscape Architects’ 2018 Gold National Civic Design Award and the Civic Landscape Award of Excellence at the Queensland AILA awards of the same year.

-Contact us to speak with an experienced urban design and delivery consultant in Australia about any project you are responsible for.
+Contact us to speak with an experienced urban design and construct consultant about any urban art of placemaking project you are responsible for anywhere in Australia.

 When we set out to design our studio we approached it like any design project, we began by identifying the priorities and creating a strategic framework to guide the decision making.

 The initial priority was to create something simple to build, something sustainable, creatively inspiring and something that was cost effective.
 Through research it became clear that achieving these things was not necessarily difficult.